Where is Jack Ma, China's e-commerce pioneer?

 Ant Group has been ordered to overhaul its business before its market debut can go ahead.

-The central bank said Dec.
-28 it told Ant to focus on its online payments business.
+The central bank said on December 28 that it told Ant to focus on its online payments business.
 That suggested the company might be required to scale back its ambitions and new initiatives, which would hurt its appeal to investors.

 The ruling party has declared anti-monopoly enforcement, especially in online industries, a priority.